Screening $p$-Hackers: Dissemination Noise as Bait: A Numerical Example of Dissemination Noise and -Hacking in Linear Regressions

 Of course, a maven is also hurt by the noise.
 The principal's expected payoff when facing a maven falls when more dissemination noise is added to data.
 The maven needs to use the data to compare the two candidates (1, 2, 3) and (4, 5, 6).
 Noisier data makes it harder to identify the true causal model.

 Suppose 20\% of the agents are hackers and 80\% are mavens.
 Figure \ref{fig:average_payoff} shows the expected social welfare as a function of the amount of dissemination noise.
-The optimal dissemination noise trades off screening out hackers, using the baits created by noise, versus preserving data quality for mavens to identify the correct model.
+Consistent with the message of Proposition \ref{prop:mainstatic}, the optimal dissemination noise trades off screening out hackers, using the baits created by noise, versus preserving data quality for mavens to identify the correct model.

 The optimal amount of dissemination noise is strictly positive because a small amount of noise hurts hackers more than mavens.
 The intuition in this example, as in the model, is that it is likely that noise creates some baits in the disseminated dataset, but it is unlikely that the specification $(4, 5, 6)$ happens to contain one of the baits.
 The maven, who only considers the two candidate specification $(1, 2, 3)$ and $(4, 5, 6)$, is much less likely to fall for a bait than the hacker, who exhaustively search through all possible specification.